-Student groups, as well as their members and leaders, may be held collectively and/or individually responsible for violations of the Student Code of Conduct or other University policies.
+Along with student groups, their members, leaders, and associated individuals, may also be held individually responsible for violations of the Student Code of Conduct or other University policies.
 It is the responsibility of the student group's president, leader, or designee to represent the group through the conduct process.